pantheon-systems/documentation/source/partials/live-initialize.md

    - **From this Environment**: Development
    - **Clone Database**: Checked
    - **Clone Files**: Checked

-   Click **Clone the Database & the Files from Test into the Live Environment**.
+1. Click **Clone the Database & the Files from Test into the Live Environment**.

    ![Clone test to live](../images/launch-clone-test-to-live.png)

-1. You will be prompted to confirm you want to go live.
-Type "CLONE", then click **Overwrite This Environment**.
+1. Type "CLONE" and then click **Overwrite This Environment** when prompted to confirm you want to go live.

    ![Confirm cloning](../images/launch-clone-test-live-confirm.png)